MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/copilot-analytics-report.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-note.md)]

 The Copilot report in Customer Service historical analytics empowers supervisors and customer service managers to identify the impact that Copilot helps create across their entire customer service operation.
-With Copilot, customer service agents are able to complete various tasks related to conversations, cases, and email more easily.
+With Copilot, customer service agents can complete various tasks related to conversations, cases, and email more easily.

 You can view the Copilot report by opening Customer Service historical analytics.
 The Copilot (preview) tab lists the various metrics.